vezaynk/nginx-pagespeed/README.md

 tar -xzvf psol.tar.gz
 ```

+The above process uses the latest release, but that is not necessary.
+You can compile the `psol` locally instead of downloading them.
+This however, is a time consuming process which is more likely to break.

-The second thing to do is to patch NGINX's build rules by finding the declaration of the `common_configure-flags` variable and appending `--add-module=$(MODULESDIR)/incubator-pagespeed-ngx` to it:
+The second thing to do is to patch NGINX's build rules by finding the declaration of the `common_configure-flags` variable in `debian/rules` and appending `--add-module=$(MODULESDIR)/incubator-pagespeed-ngx` to it:

 ```bash
 # configure flags